 A fourth explanation is that moods and emotions can affect information search.
 In particular, moods can influence the selection of information such that negative moods enhance selective exposure (Jonas, Graupmann, and Frey, 2006).
 Emotions such as anger and fear also affect selective exposure—with respect to information about the economy, anger and fear may prompt different patterns of selective exposure (Kim, 2010).
 Valentino et al. (2009) also document that emotions affect information search.
 They refine this idea, however, by showing that anxiety sparks more balanced search when individuals expect that they will be asked to defend their views as opposed to when individuals do not have this expectation.

 A fifth explanation for the occurrence of selective exposure is that people may make information selections based on their judgments about informational quality.
 High-quality information will be preferred over that which is of low quality.
 Quality judgments may be influenced, however, by one’s beliefs (Fischer, Schulz-Hardt, and Frey, 2008).
 Selective exposure may occur, therefore, because people believe that like-minded information is more credible and of higher quality (Metzger, Hartsell, and Flanagin, 2015).

 Although research suggests that all of these explanations can help us to understand why selective exposure occurs, we do not presently know which one best accounts for its occurrence.
 Several of these mechanisms may operate in concert or different explanations may account for selective exposure in different circumstances.
 Some have begun designing critical tests that pit one explanation against another.
-Fischer, Schulz-Hardt, and Frey (2008), for example, evaluate whether the dissonance, conservation of cognitive resources, or information quality explanation best accounts for why having many options yields higher levels of selective exposure than having fewer of them.
+Fischer, Schulz-Hardt and Frey (2008), for example, evaluate whether the dissonance, conservation of cognitive resources, or information quality explanation best accounts for why having many options yields higher levels of selective exposure than having fewer of them.
 Their results suggest that information quality is the best explanation in this case, but because they tested only a subset of possible explanations and looked only at these explanations in relation to the number of options provided to a subject, more research is needed (see also Metzger, Hartsell, and Flanagin, 2015).

 Types of Selective Exposure